 I was wandering alone, taking snaps of the Blue Mosque, when a man asked me to take a photo of him with the mosque in the background using his phone.
 Being the kind person that I am (haha, yes, I have to insert that), I obliged.
-I even took a considerable amount of time because the obsessive-compulsive in me wanted it to be perfect.
+I even took a considerable amount of time because I wanted it to be perfect.
 I waited for the crowd behind him to clear up and made sure the light hit him right.
 Funny how it was all for nothing!

 After taking his pic, I returned his phone and bade goodbye, but he had another idea.
 He started getting friendly, asking me questions about where I was from and how I was liking Istanbul so far.
 But he asked me something that rang the alarm bells: “Maybe we can tour together.
 Are you with someone?”